caiannello/PugVDP/README.md

 I've been having too much fun with semigraphics, but I intend to add some proper bitmapped graphics modes with commands to draw lines and shapes at various color depths.
 I also want to add a tiles & sprites mode to support game development. ( Hoping to have SNES-level graphics, with independently scrollable tile layers and multiple sprites.)

+Also, the Pi Pico 2 adds some very helpful hardware support (called HSTX) for generating video signals with less CPU impact.
+This feature is not yet used, but should free up the CPU for more fun video modes and features.

 ### Building PugVDP and Luke Wren's LibDVI:

 Note, the Raspberry pi pico SDK must be installed, per their instructions.
 In my case,